 The new CBA was beneficial to most owners.
 It has created a hot-stove offseason that rivals any other league and keeps the NBA at the forefront of the sports discussion.
 It also pushes more teams toward profitability through revenue sharing.
 LeBron’s move signifies that the market might not matter (think Peyton Manning in Indianapolis).
 Fans across the country will now follow the smaller market Cavs.
 Star power with parity was the goal.
 It looks like the NBA is taking a page straight out of the NFL’s playbook.

-Michael Colangelo is Assistant Director at the USC Sports Business Institute and Senior Editor of The Fields of Green.
+Michael Colangelo is Assistant Director at the USC Sports Business Institute and Managing Editor of The Fields of Green.